 Much effort, investment and collaboration has been and will continue to be made to improve the AK MMIS and Operations.
-There is active involvement by Xerox top leadership, along with an account team and SOA leadership, to make sure that the AK MMIS Fiscal Agent is effectively supporting the Alaska Medicaid program, the providers and Medicaid members.
-There is a focus to address concerns quickly, collaboratively and in a results-oriented manner.
+There is a strong focus and active involvement by Xerox top leadership, along with a dedicated account team and SOA leadership, to make sure that the AK MMIS Fiscal Agent is effectively supporting the Alaska Medicaid program, the providers and ultimately the Medicaid members.
+There is a strong focus to address concerns quickly, collaboratively and in a results oriented manner.

-The success of the AK MMIS for Alaska is dependent on successful partnerships and teams to meet the challenges today and in the future that will, amongst other things, have a favorable CMS certification to maximize federal investments to Alaska.
+The success of the AK MMIS for Alaska is dependent on successful partnerships and teams to meet the challenges today and in the future that will, amongst other things, have a favorable CMS certification to maximize federal investments to Alaskans while also allowing the growth of an expanded Alaska Medicaid member population.

+Overall the AK MMIS is on the right track.
+Alaskans are realizing the benefits the new system was planned for.
 Certainly, Medicaid change will continue and there will be continued evolution and fine tuning of process, tools and skills.
 Working together, with common goals, shared commitment and vision, much can be done to support Alaskan provider organizations and the Medicaid members they serve.